DATA-606-2023-FALL-TUESDAY/MAGAM_SAKETHREDDY/src/project_proposal.md

 ### 2.b Research Questions:
 The following research questions guide the project
 - Can historical match data accurately predict the outcomes of future Premier League matches?
-- To what extent can past match data, including team performance, player statistics, and historical trends, inform predictions?
+- To what extent can past match data, including team performance, and historical trends, inform predictions?
 - Which machine learning algorithms and data features are most effective for match winner prediction in the Premier League?
 - Are there specific machine learning algorithms that outperform others in this context, and which features contribute significantly to prediction accuracy?
 - How can the predictive model be used to benefit football fans, sports analysts, and other stakeholders?